LukePappa/Ourism/text.md

-What I am transcends any particular thing.
+What I am transcends everything.